joego/readme-creator/README.md

 # readme-creator
-npm Module for creating a README.md file based on asnwers to questions on bash terminal.
+npm Module for creating a README.md file based on answers to questions on bash terminal.

 ## Setup
 1. Install